- Madrid I y II

 - Redundant environments

-- Offices in Spain, Colombia, Chile, Mexico, Panama and Peru
+- Offices in Spain, Colombia, Chile, Mexico, Panama, Peru and Portugal

 Datacenters Tier III in Madrid and Barcelona that give access to more than 600 telecommunications providers, including Tier 1 Internet providers and network content distribution, as well as major European neutral points thereby reducing interconnection costs and ensure network availability.